LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 ## User Interface
 - **Keyboard Navigation**: Familiar spreadsheet-like navigation using tab, enter, shift, and arrow keys.
-- **Search Filtering**: Search and filter Objects by directory or name.
-Includes advanced name search settings for case sensitivity and prefixes.
+- **Search Filtering**: Search and filter Objects by directory, name, or other property values.
+Includes additional search settings for case sensitivity and prefixes.
 - **Pagination**: Navigate large amounts of Objects with intuitive controls for changing between pages.
 - **Hide/Show Columns**: Hide or show specific columns to focus on the data that matters most to you.
 - **Resizable Columns**: Adjust column widths to fit your data for a customized view.
 Includes preset buttons for stretching, compacting, and expanding columns.